-A relatively new breed of cat, the Peterbald is a Russian-bred cat with a very complicated relationship with fur.
-Coming in a variety of coat colors and patterns, the Peterbald can have a coat of short hair, fine peach fuzz, or no hair—all of which can change throughout the cat’s lifetime.
+A relatively new breed, the Peterbald is a Russian-bred cat with a very complicated relationship with fur.
+Coming in a variety of coat colors and patterns, the Peterbald can have a coat of short hair, fine peach fuzz, or no hair at all—all of which can change throughout the cat's lifetime.

-- The version people might be most familiar with because it’s the most photographically memorable are the Peterbalds that are totally hairless or have only very fine short hair on the face, paws, and tail.
-Within this subset there is an even more hairless version called the “ultra-bald” type, which doesn’t even come with eyelashes or whiskers.
+- Naked: The version people might be most familiar with is a Peterbald that's totally hairless, or those that have very fine short hair on the face, paws, and tail.
+Within this subset there is an even more hairless version called the "ultra-bald" type, which doesn't even have eyelashes or whiskers.

-- A coat of very fine fuzz, which has sometimes been described as feeling like velour.
-This hair is extremely fine and soft to the touch, and may cover the entire cat’s body, or just appear in patches, mainly around the extremities.
+- Chamois: A coat of very fine fuzz, which has sometimes been described as feeling like silk.
+This hair is extremely fine and soft to the touch.
+It may cover the entire cat's body or just appear in patches around the limbs and tail.

-- A coat of varying lengths that is made entirely of downy soft hair, much like the undercoat of a long-haired breed.
-Again, soft to the touch and very fine.
+- Flock: A coat of varying lengths that is made entirely of downy soft hair, much like the undercoat of a long-haired breed.
+Again, this coat is soft to the touch and very fine.

-- May lack the Peterbald trait entirely and have an ordinary cat coat.
-These Peterbalds are called "straight coats.”
-Genetically, they’re identical to their bald relatives and they can be registered and bred as Peterbalds, but they’re not championship material, and are only kept as pets or for breeding.
+- Straight: A coat that lacks the Peterbald trait entirely and resembles an ordinary short cat coat.
+Genetically, Peterbalds with straight coats are identical to their bald relatives and they can be registered and bred as Peterbalds, but they're not championship material and only kept as pets or for breeding.

 As an added bonus for multi-colored Peterbalds, the coat will sometimes grow in two distinctly different types of hair, with white parts of the coat being soft, downy hair and the darker spots being more wiry and coarse.

-Since he trends towards the more vocal side, you’ll never wonder where your Peterbald is in the house, as he’ll be happy to describe his day to you in real time.
-While they make marvelous house cats and are happy to climb into your lap when they can, they shouldn’t be allowed outside and don’t travel particularly well, as their thin (or non-existent) coat doesn’t provide them with much protection from the elements.
+Because he trends towards the more vocal side, you'll never wonder where your Peterbald is in the house, as he'll be happy to describe his day to you in real time.
+Peterbalds make marvelous house cats and are happy to climb into your lap when they can.

-Extremes in temperature can be difficult for this little guy, since he doesn’t have a lot of fur helping him regulate.
-This means that colder climates might be a challenge, but too much direct sunlight is problematic as well.
-For these reasons, the Peterbald should never be let outside on his own, and should remain an indoor cat.
+Extreme temperatures can be difficult for this little guy, since he doesn't have a lot of fur helping him regulate.
+If you live in a particularly chilly climate, make sure your Peterbald is kept warm with a heated cat bed and fuzzy sweater.
+And while colder climates might be a challenge, too much direct sunlight is problematic as well.
+For these reasons, the Peterbald should never be let outside on his own.
+He'll be happy as an indoor cat.

-If your Peterbald has fur, maintenance is pretty simple.
-For downier coats, a rubdown once a week with a chamois or glove takes care of it.
-For the straight coats, a soft brush and you’re done.
-If your cat has hairless patches or is fully bald, then baths are going to be necessary, probably weekly.
-The natural oils in their skin and saliva will keep them moisturized and healthy, but regular bathing will keep those oils from building up and causing skin issues like acne.
+The natural oils in their skin and saliva will keep them moisturized and healthy, but regular bathing will keep those oils from building up and causing skin issues such as acne.

 The biggest daily issue you'll need to watch out for is your Peterbald's skin.
 Too much direct sunlight can lead to sunburn, and prolonged exposure can open up the potential for skin cancers, so keeping them shaded and indoors is important.